FPavanello/FPavanello.github.io/_pages/cv.md

 **Education**
-- 2018: Msc in Economics, Ca' Foscari University of Venice
+- 2018: Msc in Economics \[Ca' Foscari University of Venice\]
-- 2016: BA in Economics and Trade, Ca' Foscari University of Venice
+- 2016: BA in Economics and Trade, \[Ca' Foscari University of Venice\]

 **Past Positions**
-- 2020: Intern-Visiting, Organisation for Economic Co-operation and Development (OECD)
+- 2020: Research Intern, \[Organisation for Economic Co-operation and Development - OECD\]
-- 2019: Research Assistant, Ca' Foscari University of Venice
+- 2019: Research Assistant, \[Ca' Foscari University of Venice\]